CommerceTeam/commerce/Documentation/BreakingChanges/Index.rst

 Drop overwrite action from clickmenu.
 It does not make sense and only leads to strange side effects.
 Drop DataHandlerUtility as it was only used for overwrite action.

+In domain models the databaseClass is renamed into repositoryClass In AbstractEntity getDatabaseConnection() got renamed into getRepository() to make match what it returns and a new getDatabaseConnection() is put instead to return the TYPO3 databaseConnection.